Branching random walk with non-local competition: Proof of Proposition

 Now we can state the two main intermediate lemmas in the proof of Proposition~\ref{prop:upperbound}.
 Recall that for $x,y\in \Z^d$, we let $\eta^{(x)}(y)$ denote the number of red particles at $y$ at time 1 whose ancestor turned red at some time $t_{k-1}$ and whose time-$t_k$ blue ancestor was at $x$.
-The first lemma gives a deterministic bound on $\eta^{(x)}$ if the bad event $R_{x,r}$ does not occur. \begin{lemma} For $x\in \Z^d$ and $r\in \N_0$,
+The first lemma gives a deterministic bound on $\eta^{(x)}$ if the bad event $R_{x,r}$ does not occur. \begin{lemma} Suppose the competition kernel $\Lambda$ satisfies~(ii) in~\eqref{eq:Lambda_assumptions}.
+Then for $x\in \Z^d$ and $r\in \N_0$,